Hugs in the workplace

-I was with some fellow Fly Fishing bums when two guys who will take a bullet for each other got out of their trucks and instead of the usual handshake, they pulled off the “Up High, Down Low” from Scrubs.
+I was in a fish camp when two guys who I know would take a bullet for each other got out of their trucks.
+Instead of the usual Bro handshake, they pulled off the “Up High, Down Low” from Scrubs.
 This is not a move for amateurs.
 Up High, they bumped chests in the normal “I just slam dunked on that biatch” fashion that two team mates will share in an emotional victorious moment.
 The Coue de tat was a PeeWee Herman – esqe dance move.
 This was a coordinated single thrusting of their pelvises forward, towards each other.
 (There was no sword crossing or physical contact.)
 They came close enough that all witnesses took a quick deep breath as they saw what was going to happen, but then were able to let it out, as the two bodies stopped just short of physical contact.
 This actually takes quite a bit of coordination and teamwork.
 Both anglers were collegiate athletes so easy for them.
 I am not coordinated to pull this off.
-This move is probably not appropriate in mixed company, and I wouldn’t recommend this type of hug in the workplace, but amongst a couple of fly fishing guides that live extreme outdoor lifestyles, I don’t think their brotherhood could have been communicated more effectively.
+This move is probably not appropriate in mixed company, and I wouldn’t recommend this type of hug in the workplace.
+Amongst a couple of fly fishing guides that live extreme outdoor lifestyles, I don’t think their brotherhood could have been communicated more effectively.
 Yes, I did feel left out.

 Camaraderie team hug